top of page

 Nominations may be submitted by email at any time to the AAP Executive Committee and will remain available for consideration indefinitely, unless subsequently updated.
 Self-nominations will not be accepted.
 Nominations should include basic details of the candidate, a brief statement of the candidate’s contributions to Australasian palaeontology, and a list of the candidate’s key publications (or a comprehensive list) dealing with Australasian palaeontology.

-Congratulations to Dr Kathleen Grey on being awarded the Robert Etheridge Jr Medal.
+Congratulations to Professor Geoffrey Playford on being awarded the 2023 Robert Etheridge Jr Medal.

-Even in her retirement, Kath has been contributing to Australasian palaeontology.
-A powerhouse in the field, we are pleased to honour Kath and her work.
+Even in his retirement, Geoffrey has been contributing to Australasian palaeontology.
+A powerhouse in the field, we are pleased to honour Geoffrey and his work.

 • Black Twitter Icon